AvillaDaniel/AvillaForensics/README.md

 ## 📋 Webinars

+- (NEW) Avilla Forensics: Webinar: Avilla Forensics 3.7 - What's new?
+With Prof. Daniel Avilla - Scheduled for September 3rd.
+2024 - AFD (https://www.youtube.com/watch?v=HHPptOdZLaA)

-- Avilla Forensics: Security in the palm of your hand: A meeting with Daniel Avilla to talk about Digital Forensics on Mobile Devices - Broadcast live on July 4 2024 - Vincit College  (https://www.youtube.com/watch?v=H-rtMs3DgmM)
+- Avilla Forensics: Security in the palm of your hand: A meeting with Daniel Avilla to talk about Digital Forensics on Mobile Devices - Broadcast live on July 4 2024 - Vincit College  (https://www.youtube.com/watch?v=g8gJC1nUngM&t=702s)

 - Avilla Forensics: What's New in the New Version - Broadcast live on April 23.
 2024 - AFD (https://www.youtube.com/watch?v=H-rtMs3DgmM)